9. Database access

 - line 51: the procedure receives two parameters:

-- the connection string connectionString, which allows the procedure to connect to the database
+- the connection chain connectionString which will allow the procedure to connect to the

-- @price: its price
+- @price : its price

-- @sa: its current stock
+- @its : its current stock

-- @min: its minimum stock
+- @sm : its minimum stock

-The syntax of this parameterized query is specific to SQL Server Compact.
-We saw in the previous section that with MySQL 5, the syntax would be as follows:
+The syntax of this parameterized query is proprietary to SQL Server Compact.
+We saw in the previous paragraph that with MySQL5, the syntax would be as follows:

 Add(string parameterName, SQLDbType type)

-SQL type | C# type | comment |
+type SQL | c# type | comment |

 Int64 | ||